DoshiHarsh/rl-assessment/README.md

 ## Potential future improvements

-1. Setup SQS to poll queue every minute to line up with new job.
+1. Setup SQS to poll the queue every minute to line up with new job.
-2. If the Seniority model is updated the the Redis database can be cleared/updated through an adhoc run.
+2. If the Seniority model is updated then the Redis database can be cleared/updated through an adhoc run.
-3. Move old raw jsonl files to cold storage after needed time to reduce storage costs.
+3. Move old raw JSONL files to cold storage after needed time to reduce storage costs.
 4. Hashing (company, title) pairs to reduce key size and storage costs.